 I grew up with a family that was always praying for others.
 So, as I grew in my faith, I began to pray for others as well.

 Prayer is just a conversation with God.
-Similarly, praying for people involves conversing with God while the other person is there.
+Similarly, praying for people involves conversing with God while others are there.
 It sounded pretty straightforward, so I decided to do it as often as possible.

-I was genuinely interested in others, and that I believed that God answered prayers.
+I was genuinely interested in others, and I believed that God answered prayers.

 But I made a lot of mistakes as I prayed for people.

-With this thought in mind, I am sharing thirteen practical steps for praying for others.
+I am sharing thirteen practical steps for praying for others with this thought in mind.
 These principles reflect the mistakes and subsequent lessons I learned in the process.

 Please feel free to imagine every mistake that led me to these principles for praying with others.
 You will smile or wince in embarrassment.